-- 1. Candidates passed in total 50% of theory and internal papers separately (Out of 8 theory paper and 3 EPC) will be promoted to second year.
+- 1. Candidates passed in total 50% of theory and internal papers separately (Out of Eigth Papers and three EPC Interal Papers) will be promoted to second year.
 Provided that they reappear in them at later stages. - 2.
 Candidates failing in more than 50% of theory papers will be declared fail and they will have to reappear in next year in all the theory papers, however their internal marks can be forwarded. - 3.
 It is mandatory for student teacher to have 90% attendance in internship program.
 (4 weeks)